-Read this blog from a Washington DC leader to learn more about how the federal Families First Prevention Services Act is keeping at-risk children safe in Washington DC and nationally.
+Read this blog from a Washington DC leader to learn more about how the federal Family First Prevention Services Act is keeping at-risk children safe in Washington DC and nationally.
 The act provides federal funds, beginning in FFY2020, to support evidence-based mental health and substance abuse prevention and treatment services, as well as skill-based services parenting programs.

 Rachel Molly Joseph, MSW, JD

 Chief of Staff

 As early childhood systems builders, we are well aware that infants and young children undergo rapid developmental changes that are highly influenced by relationships and environment.
 Supporting families to provide safe, stable, nurturing relationships and environments should be a key element of early care and education programs and services, particularly those that serve populations at high-risk, such as children at risk of entering foster care.
 (National data show that children birth to age five are at higher risk of placement and enter foster care at higher rates than older children and youth.)
 Programs and services also should be provided to help prevent child abuse and neglect and to aid pregnant women and families with young children.
 Through recently approved federal legislation, protecting children at high-risk has become more actionable.

 New Federal Investment in Keeping Children Safe